-Having a meadow, no matter the size, has so many benefits!
-It fixes the soil, ensures biodiversity, provides food and habitat for pollinators and birds.
-It’s water saving, it smells wonderful and it’s simply beautiful to look at.
+Having a meadow, no matter the size has so many benefits!
+It fixes the soil, ensures biodiversity, and provides food and habitat for pollinators and birds.
+It’s water-saving, it smells wonderful and it’s simply beautiful to look at.

-Meadows can have diffent feels and levels of formality depending on the use of plants and grasses.
-We are here to design a natural area that suits you and your landscape and we can create a mix of seeds that will be on-of-a-kind.
-If you love naturalistic design of Piet Oudolf or Dan Pearson as much as me, get in touch with us.
+Meadows can have different feels and levels of formality depending on the use of plants and grasses.
+We are here to design a natural area that suits you and your landscape and we can create a mix of seeds that will be one-of-a-kind.
+If you love the naturalistic design of Piet Oudolf or Dan Pearson as much as me, get in touch with us.

 Here is a brief overview of the process

 1. Defining your meadow area

 2. Decisions on irrigation, sowing or planting, and maintenance in the initial years to get the meadow established

 3. Selection of grasses, perennials, and annuals that will create a dense groundcover by time

 4. Preparation of the area

 5. Broadcasting seeds with the most appropriate method or planting from pots and plugs